YNWAGeorge/605project/README.md

 - **Ouyang Xu** - (oxu2@wisc.edu) : Contribute to

-- **Tinghui Xu** - (txu98@wisc.edu) : Contribute to CHTC computation, R codes for analysis, the first draft and the final report.
+- **Tinghui Xu** - (txu98@wisc.edu) : Contribute to CHTC computation, R codes for analysis, the first draft, and the final report.

 - **Yijin Guan** - (yguan37@wisc.edu) : Contribute to